Sale - 35% off all Film Studies titles Europe’s Disappearing Waste: Unanticipated Conflicts between Removal and Greening | BERGHAHN BOOKS

 Through ethnographic research conducted among landfill workers and waste pickers, Europe’s Disappearing Waste explores the inner workings of the Czech waste management system that is underpinned by the belief that waste should disappear.
 Waste streams give rise to underflows that provide opportunities for those who refuse to be passive witnesses of disposal and loss of value.
 The normative assumptions about market-based solutions and techno-optimism in waste management are called into question, directing attention to the commitment to salvage that provides an alternative way of relating to waste.

-Daniel Sosna is a researcher at the Institute of Ethnology of the Czech Academy of Sciences in Prague.
-His early career was focused on researching the social organization and mortuary practices of past societies.
-Daniel’s recent research builds methodologically upon ethnography and garbology, focusing on Central Europe.
-He is a co-editor of Archaeologies of Waste (Oxbow, 2017), with L. Brunclikova and Thrift and Its Paradoxes (Berghahn, 2022) with C. Alexander.
+Daniel Sosna is a researcher and the deputy director of the Institute of Ethnology of the Czech Academy of Sciences in Prague.
+He is, together with L. Brunclikova, a co-editor of Archaeologies of Waste (Oxbow, 2017), and, with C. Alexander, of Thrift and Its Paradoxes (Berghahn, 2022).

 Subject: Anthropology (General)Environmental Studies (General)